-UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan
+UPDATE: Researching the Legal System of the Kingdom of Bhutan

-Update by Pema Needup and Dr. Md.
-Ershadul Karim
+By Pema Needup and Dr Mohammad Ershadul Karim

-Dr. Md.
-Ershadul Karim is a Senior Lecturer at the Faculty of Law, University of Malaya, Malaysia and a non-practicing lawyer enrolled with Bangladesh Supreme Court.
+Dr Mohammad Ershadul Karim is a Senior Lecturer at the Faculty of Law, University of Malaya, Malaysia and a non-practicing lawyer enrolled with the Bangladesh Supreme Court.

 See the Archive Version!